connellyguy/node-postgres-sastag/README.md

 ## Description

-When two friends began a game of tag on the SAS campus, we had no idea the massive undertaking it would become.
+When two friends began a game of tag on the SAS campus, we had no idea the team phenomenon it would become.
 We hope the T.A.G.
 Initiative will never die

 ## Getting Started